FAMILIAR-project/webfml/README.md

 It works with the Play! framework 2.2.0 (http://www.playframework.com/documentation/2.2.0), the Scala version.
 We also rely on some Javascripts (ACE editor and jqconsole).
 More details in the dedicated page.

+## Setting up in Eclipse

+ *Download play
+ *Install play as follow : http://www.playframework.com/documentation/2.2.1/Installing
+ *In webfml directory, start play, and enter the command eclipse : http://www.playframework.com/documentation/2.2.1/IDE *You are ready to work